charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### clprolf AND THE DIFFERENT INTERPRETATIONS

 clprolf allows to have our free interpretation of our class design and class meaning.
 For example, you could see business logic as the work of a business expert, so use a simu_real_world_obj.
-Other people could have another interpretation of business logic, and use simu_comp_as_worker.
-One of the complexity in object oriented programming, is to stick at the interpretation of the writer of the code.
-It is sometimes hard to imagine how was the original vision of the design, so adding a minimalistic information of the kind of class or interface, can be a clue to help understanding and maintenability.
-Like reading a text, a source code, and particularly an object-oriented source code, can have multiple readings and interpretations. clprolf, while keeping free to choose the interpretation as we wants, aims to support us to express our own understanding to others.
+Other people could use comp_as_worker.

 ### God objects or God objects-like prevention
 A classical OOP class, would be equivalent to a "class_for object" in clprolf.
 So it opens the door to God objects, or similar.
 That's why clprolf enables classes for more precise objects.